 Instructions

-- Prepare the marinade and add the seasoned meat cubes.
-In a large and deep dish, combine the marinade ingredients of red onions, lemon juice, olive oil and red wine.
-Add the seasoned meat to the marinade, and work the meat into the marinade well with your hands.
-Cover and refrigerate for at least 30 minutes (preferably 2 to 4 hours or overnight depending on the kind of meat you are using).
+- Prepare the marinade.
+In a large and deep baking dish or Tupperware container, combine the red onions, lemon juice, olive oil and red wine.
+Add the seasoned meat and use your hands to work the marinade into the meat.
+Cover and refrigerate for at least 30 minutes (preferably 2 to 4 hours, or overnight for a tougher cut of steak).

-- Lightly oil the grates of a gas grill and heat for 10 minutes on high.
+- Preheat your grill.
+Lightly oil the grates of a gas grill and heat for 10 minutes on high.

-- Thread the meat and vegetables on skewers.
-Thread the meat, onions, green peppers and red peppers onto the prepared skewers, alternating until you run out of meat (about 4 pieces of meat per skewer with the vegetables nestled in between as you see in the photos).
-Season with more freshly ground black pepper.
-(Do not discard the marinade yet)
+- Prepare the skewers.
+Thread the meat, onion pieces (discard the slices from the marinade as they’ll be too thin), and bell peppers onto the prepared skewers.
+Alternate until you run out of meat–I do about 4 pieces of meat per skewer with the vegetables nestled in between.
+Hold onto the marinade as we’ll use it later.
+Season the skewers with more freshly ground black pepper.

 - Grill.
 Place the shish kabobs on the grill.
-Cook for 8 to 10 minutes, depending on how hot your grill is and how well-cooked you like your meat, turning occasionally.
-While the kabobs are grilling, paint the meat with some of the marinade a couple of times as you turn the skewers around.
+Cook, turning occasionally and brushing the meat a couple of times with the marinade as you go.
+They’ll be done in 8 to 10 minutes, depending on how hot your grill is and how well-cooked you like your meat.

 - Rest before serving.
 Remove from the heat and transfer to a serving platter.
 Allow 5 minutes for the kabobs to rest before serving.
 Enjoy!